qiunimate/bleaching/README.md

 https://colab.research.google.com/drive/1wg5DZWu9e5ZUo9EgVo8X4bbcxxpp5oJv?usp=sharing

 # Process
-There are 2 principle steps in the preocess, which are feature selection and model selection.
+There are 2 principle steps in the process, which are feature selection and model selection.

 ## Feature selection
 Two methods were utilised for feature selection, which are: